KU-Blockchain/DAO-Docs/docs/get-started/dao-tokens.md

 While you don't need a deep understanding of KUBI tokens to use the DAO, this is a helpful introduction to understanding the basics of what these tokens are, how they work, and why they are important.
 There are 3 three main tokens used in the DAO: KUBIX tokens, Executive NFTs, and Direct Democracy tokens.

 > **Important Note:** None of these tokens have any monetary value.
-They are just designed to ensure fair voting, participation tracking, and admin priviliges.
+They are just designed to ensure fair voting, participation tracking, and admin privileges.

 ## First, what are Tokens?